 I also had a long history of excessive estrogen exposure with 20 years on the old birth control bill, 3 rounds of high dose IVF, participation in a DHEA study and my initial excuse for my breast cancer; 40 years of copious consumption of unwashed grapes and cherries.

 By the time I got some help improving my estrogen function, it was too late.
 I was diagnosed with an aggressive breast cancer a several weeks later.

 Tragically, I was not to remain along in my cancer status.
 My late father was diagnosed with pancreatic cancer, also an estrogen positive cancer, in 2015.

-My mother was diagnosed with a rare endometrial metasticized, estrogen positive cancer, in 2016.
-She is a wonder of resilience and is being treated with immunotherapy every 3 weeks.
+My mother was diagnosed with a rare endometrial metastasized, estrogen positive cancer, in 2016 and after amazing success with immunotherapy she died in 2019.